christopherphan/postgres-dev-codespace/README.md

 ./db.sh reset
 ```

+If it's the first time spinning up the Codespace

+`chmod +x db.sh`

 ### From the internet:
 1. Go to the **Ports** tab in your Codespace
 2. Find port `5432` and copy the forwarded URL